 An extensive program of noncredit instructional classes is also available to members and non-members.
 Some of these courses include:

-- Group Fitness program
+- Over 75 Group Fitness programs

 - Body training systems world class group exercise programs

 - Red Cross CPR , first aid, lifeguard and Water Safety Instructor training

 A nursery is available, at certain times, to members while they are in the center for a low fee.